jmi2k/OrthoWing/README.md

 - **dimensions**: 229.87mm × 128.27mm
 - **layers**: 2

 This is a Feather-compatible keyboard.
-It has a 5×12 orthogonal layout which makes it very portable and a good fit for exotic use-cases (such as macro-keyboards).
+It has a 5×12 ortholinear layout which makes it very portable and a good fit for exotic use-cases (such as macro-keyboards).
 The holes are designed for Cherry MX-compatible switches, with no extra features.